 This is a woman – lead initiative.
-Boikanyo DHF transformed a rubbish dump behind Sediba Thuto Primary school in Mapetla Soweto, into a vegetable garden the size of a soccer field.
-This is our flagship project, a coming together of school and community which has turned out to be an overwhelming success story.
+In 2012 Boikanyo the Dion Herson Foundation transformed a rubbish dump behind Sediba Thuto Primary school in Mapetla Soweto, into a vegetable garden the size of a soccer field.
+This is our flagship project which has turned out to be an overwhelming success.

 We grow a variety of vegetables which are available to the school kitchen for augmentation of the school feeding scheme

 The gardeners sell reasonably priced quality produce to the locals.
-It is no longer necessary to walk kilometers to the shop to buy vegetables anymore, hard earned money can now be spent on other necessities.
+It is no longer necessary to walk kilometers to the shop to buy vegetables.

-This garden has afforded us the opportunity to improve the nutritional status of the school children and community, it has also been an entry point for developing skills and other social upliftment programs.
+This garden has also been an entry point for us to develop skills and implement other social programs.

-The volunteers who run this garden have gone from strength to strength, their physical health so much better, and they have become entrepreneurs in their own right.
+The volunteers who run this garden have gone from strength to strength, their physical health improved, and they are entrepreneurs in their own right.

-Our volunteer gardeners have all been upskilled by Foundations for Farming, they are part of Izindaba Zokudla – a University of Johannesburg initiative which focuses on bringing all the farmers in Soweto together.
+Our gardeners are part of Izindaba Zokudla – a University of Johannesburg program which brings all the farmers in Soweto together.
+Food and Trees for Africa have stepped in to mentor the gardeners.
+This intervention has really done much to improve the harvests.

 The volunteer gardeners have independence to run this initiative as they see fit, it belongs to them.